Golden Horseshoe

 Skipping the Providence Forge day trip

-The Coore and Crenshaw courses at Royal New Kent and Stonehouse are 45 minutes away and are the best golf within easy range of Williamsburg; groups who skip them have missed the most interesting round available.
+The Coore and Crenshaw courses at Royal New Kent and Stonehouse are 45 minutes away and are the best golf within easy range of Williamsburg; Groups who skip them have missed the most interesting round available.

 What to pack